 This year, global eCommerce sales will reach an imposing $3.9 trillion U.S. dollars.

 While this growth is music to the ears of B2B eCommerce brands and affiliate marketers it brings challenges.
 The eCommerce landscape is fluid.
 Keeping up can be tough.
 While businesses are coming to grips with the latest eCommerce tool, new technologies pop up every day.

 Online customers have become moving targets.
 Slacken one bit and you miss them.
 This is apparent in online payments.
-Rapid technological changes and advancements have shaped how customers pay.
+Digital wallets, new payment methods, and convenient payment gateway systems have shaped how customers pay.
 Customers want fast, safe, and minimal friction checkout.
 Anything less and you risk losing them to competitors.

 To help you keep pace with the frenetic changes and satisfy your customers, you must come to grips with the latest eCommerce payment trends.

 In this post, we will look at 5 hot eCommerce payment trends in 2020 and beyond.

 When mobile overtook desktops as the traffic driver back in 2015, people thought it was a fluke.
 But it’s now clear it wasn’t since more than half of total eCommerce sales are expected to come from mobile devices by 2021.

 Mobile commerce matters because most people shop via a search on a mobile device.
 JP Morgan reported that mobile payments accounted for $282.8 billion of eCommerce sales.

 Savvy brands maximize their earnings through mobile app marketing tools.